pyladiesams/workshoptopic-mmmYYYY/README.md

-# An introduction to { YOUR TOPIC } or A deep dive into { YOUR TOPIC }
+# An introduction to RAG with Elastic
 ### Presentation: [Presentation_name](workshop/Presentation_template.pptx)

 ## Workshop description
-Describe why your topic is important and what you want to share with your audience
+During the workshop you will learn what is Retrieval Augmented Generation, how it can increase trustability of LLM models and how to set up a RAG pipeline using Elastic.

 ## Requirements
 Do not forget to indicate Python version and any other tools